Writing#

 PyPlumIO will raise ValueError

-if value is not within the
+if value isn’t within acceptable

-acceptable range.
+range.

 ecomax = await connection.get("ecomax")

-target_temp = await ecomax.get("heating_target_temp")
+target_temp: Number = await ecomax.get("heating_target_temp")

 print(target_temp.min_value) # Minimum allowed target temperature.